ZapBlasterson/crushpaper/doc/What-CrushPaper-Is.md

 You can use CrushPaper on your mobile device but much of its functionality only works in a web browser.<br><br>

 CrushPaper is free and open source.
-You can use crushpaper.com or you can run it on your PC or laptop.
+You can even run it on your own computer instead of using CrushPaper.com.
 It runs on Windows, Linux and probably OSX.<br><br>

 ### More Information
 The <a onclick="newPaneForLink(event, 'Help', 'help'); return false;" href="/help/User-Guide">user guide</a> explains how to use CrushPaper.<br><br>